 Science or Art at CMU's Kraus Campo?

 Continuing our tour of CMU, we walked to Kraus Campo, a lovely spot on a warm summer's day.
 Kraus Campo was commissioned by CMU alumna Jill Gansman Kraus and Peter Kraus and represents what you can do when you have a donor with deep pockets and an eclectic interest in art.
-Integrating landscape and contemporary art from well-known Carnegie Melon graduates, Kraus Campo is meant to highlight the interdisciplinary nature of CMU.
+Integrating landscape and contemporary art from well-known Carnegie Mellon graduates, Kraus Campo is meant to highlight the interdisciplinary nature of CMU.
 Regardless of the significance, it's a cool spot for a photowalk on-campus on a summer's day.

 Paint the Fence at CMU